Lifespan Learning is for Everyone

 a preschooler engaging “work” when recreating story;

 a third (3rd) grader practicing a hugging meditation as a remedy for brokenness;

 seventh (7th) graders strengthening empathy muscles by exploring the immigration experience;

 eighth (8th) graders building self-acceptance and self-esteem in our progressive sexuality education program;

 high-school youth staging a Murder Mystery fundraiser to raise money for the local food kitchen; and

 adults meeting mid-week exploring how race shapes everyone’s life.

-We invite you to find what you are looking for in these pages and then connect with the Lifespan Religious Educator, or the Religious Educator for Youth or visiting any Sunday where you can jump right in.
+We invite you to find what you are looking for in these pages and then connect with the Religious Educator for Children (Nursery thru 5th Grade) or the Religious Educator for Youth (6th-12th Grade) or visiting any Sunday where you can jump right in.
 A registration form is here.